Divya Pasumarthi

 The only advice I can give to anyone is to listen to what your heart says.
 Follow what You want to do with your career and interests.
 As Paulo Coelho said in The Alchemist – "When you really want something all the universe conspires in helping you to achieve it"Also, remember time is relative (I quote Interstellar for obvious nerdy reasons), what I mean by that is the time will be right when you do things that are right to you.
 It’s never too late, take one step at a time and things will fall into place eventually.

-You're now based in Wellington, working with TradeMe as a Data Engineer - can you describe your job to us in a nutshell?
+You are based in Wellington, working with Electricity Authority Te Mana Hiko as a Senior Data Engineer – can you describe your job to us in a nutshell?

 Where do you hope to be in the next 5 years of your career?